 The Z-score for the apple (0.667) is positive, which means that our apple weighs more than the average apple.
 It’s not an extreme value by any means, but it is above average for apples.
 On the other hand, the orange has fairly negative Z-score (-1.6).
 It’s pretty far below the mean weight for oranges.
 I’ve placed these Z-values in the standard normal distribution below.

 While our apple weighs more than our orange, we are comparing a somewhat heavier than average apple to a downright puny orange!
-Using Z-scores, we’ve learned how each fruit fits within its own distribution and how they compare to each other.
+Using Z-scores, we’ve learned how each fruit fits within its own bell curve and how they compare to each other.

 Finding Areas Under the Curve of a Normal Distribution